IyesGames/minewars/doc/src/foss.md

 in that repository is dual-licensed as MIT/Apache2, and so is completely free (as in freedom) for anyone to do whatever they want with it.

-## What is included in the open-source version?
+### What is included in the open-source repository?

-The open-source version actually includes most of the technology in MineWars.
-The majority of the game client, and the foundations of the game servers are open-source.
+It includes the majority of the game client, which is where most of the interesting technology in MineWars is.

 However, the following features are **not** included:
- - The ability to play or host the main MineWars multiplayer game mode
+ - The ability to play or host the main MineWars game modes.
-   - This includes networked play, offline play, and the tutorial
  - Procedurally-generated MineWars maps (for any game mode, editor, etc.)
- - Any form of anti-cheat
- - Access to official multiplayer servers
+ - Networked multiplayer
  - Anything related to integration with 3rd-party services like Steam and Discord

 Notably, you **can** do the following:
- - Play other game modes (such as the Minesweeper-like multiplayer and singleplayer modes)
- - Connect to and play on unofficial servers that host games in other game modes
-   - Even if they use the proprietary version of the server
- - Host your own game servers for other game modes, using custom maps
+ - Play Minesweeper (not MineWars) offline
- - Spectate matches and watch replays of the main MineWars multiplayer game mode
+ - Watch replays of MineWars games
- - Use the scenario editor to create custom maps (random map generation is disabled)
+ - Use the scenario editor to create custom maps

-Basically, it provides a great starting point for developing your own alternative game modes, if you wish to do so.
-Make your own modded servers with your own custom game modes and configs, custom maps (or procedural generation algo), etc. Learn from the code.
-Copypaste our code into your own gamedev projects.
-Whatever.
-Go wild.
-Go nuts.

-However, if you want to host unofficial servers for the main MineWars game mode, you need the official proprietary server build, included with the official game release.
-If you want to play MineWars on community servers, you need the official game client.

-The proprietary server is still decently flexible, though.
-It is designed to allow the community to create unofficial infrastructure and services around it, if you want to create your own multiplayer matchmaking platform or whatever.
-You can control it via a RPC interface, to set up MineWars sessions, meaning you could develop your own management / launcher / frontend / authentication / etc.
-You can also integrate a custom anti-cheat solution.

-## Contributing
+### Contributing

 The code in the GitHub repo *is* what is actually used for official builds.
 It is not a separate stripped-down code dump.